Installing docbuild#

 It is highly recommended to use the package and project manager uv to install the docbuild tool.
 This ensures that all dependencies are managed correctly and that the installation is reproducible across different environments.

-There are different methods to install the uv package manager (see Installing uv.).
+There are different methods to install the uv package manager (see Installing uv).
 In this case, use the standalone installer:

 Install uv